-Pregnancy is a temporary grounding condition for FC I/IA, II, III, OSF, and SWA duties.
-For FC II, III, and OSF duties, in uncomplicated pregnancy1 during weeks 12 - 28, local clearance at the base level is possible with certain occupational restrictions (see Table 1).
-If the member is not eligible for local clearance, waiver may be requested.
-Additionally, if the flyer wishes to perform flight duties outside the occupational restrictions outlined in Table 1, waiver may be requested.
-When applicable, ground duties (such as SIM/SOF) should be considered even if the flyer remains DNIF and are generally appropriate during pregnancy.
-For FC I/IA and SWA duties, local clearance is not an option; waiver may be requested for continued duties.
-For GBO and ATC duties, uncomplicated pregnancy is NOT grounding, and neither local clearance nor waiver is required for continued duties throughout the duration of the pregnancy.
-In the setting of high-risk pregnancy2, waiver to continue GBO/ATC duties may be requested.
+Pregnancy is a temporary condition; however, it is disqualifying for FC I/IA, II, III, OSF, and SWA duties.
+For FC II, III, and OSF duties, in uncomplicated pregnancy1 from 12 weeks 0 days through 32 weeks 0 days of gestation, MAJCOM waiver is possible with certain occupational restrictions (see Table 1).
+Flight duties outside the occupational restrictions outlined in Table 1 will not be considered.
+When applicable, ground duties (such as SIM/SOF) should be considered even if the flyer remains DNIF; ground duties are generally appropriate during pregnancy.
+For FC I/IA and SWA duties, waiver may be requested for continued duties as outlined in Table 1.
+For GBO and ATC duties, uncomplicated pregnancy is NOT disqualifying, and waiver is not required for continued duties throughout the duration of the pregnancy.
+In the setting of high-risk pregnancy,2 waiver to continue GBO/ATC duties may be requested.

-The request to perform flying and operational support duties during pregnancy should be voluntary.
+The request to perform flying and operational support duties during pregnancy is voluntary.
 Manned flight duties during pregnancy involve exposure to known and suspected hazards to fetal development and maternal health that require individual aircrew member education and risk acceptance.
 Those members who do elect to perform flying and operational support duties during pregnancy may change their decision at any time.
 Given that pregnancy is inherently dynamic, regular follow-up throughout the duration of the waiver is important.
 Both the flight surgeon and the member must be aware of the need to reassess waiver eligibility if new symptoms arise or if any complications develop.
-Additionally, access to urgent obstetrical care should be considered throughout the pregnancy, and duty modification should be considered as needed based on pregnancy status (for example, in cases where the time to urgent obstetrical care is greater than 2 hours, or other timeframe as specified by the treating obstetrician).
+Additionally, access to urgent obstetrical care should be considered throughout the pregnancy, and duty modification should be considered as needed based on pregnancy status (for example, in cases where the time to urgent obstetrical care is greater than 2 hours or another timeframe as specified by the treating obstetrician).
 Pregnancy is disqualifying for physiological training and hyperbaric/hypobaric duty.
 Per AFMAN 11-403, Aerospace Physiological Training Program, hypoxia training is waived for the duration of the pregnancy.

-^{1.} Uncomplicated pregnancy: Singleton, intrauterine pregnancy with no high-risk features; normal prenatal labs and vitas signs; no pregnancy-related medical conditions; pre-existing medical conditions, medications, and waivers should be considered in the context of the pregnancy (many pre-existing medical conditions can increase health risks during pregnancy, see Section III).

-^{2.} High-risk/complicated pregnancy: Multiple gestation; age > 35-years-old at time of delivery; in-vitro fertilization (IVF); pre-existing medical conditions such as hypertension, thyroid disease, and autoimmune disease; pregnancy-related conditions such as gestational hypertension, gestational diabetes, pre-eclampsia, previous or current preterm labor or history of preterm birth, or as defined by the treating obstetrician.
+- 1. Uncomplicated pregnancy: Singleton, intrauterine pregnancy with no high-risk features; normal prenatal labs and vitas signs; no pregnancy-related medical conditions; pre-existing medical conditions, medications, and waivers should be considered in the context of the pregnancy (many pre-existing medical conditions can increase health risks during pregnancy, see Section III). - 2.
+High-risk/complicated pregnancy: Multiple gestation; age > 35-years-old at time of delivery; in-vitro fertilization (IVF); pre-existing medical conditions such as hypertension, thyroid disease, and autoimmune disease; pregnancy-related conditions such as gestational hypertension, gestational diabetes, pre-eclampsia, HELLP syndrome, previous or current preterm labor or history of preterm birth, or as defined by the treating obstetrician.

 Postpartum: After delivery, return to flight/operational duty may be considered after a minimum of six weeks.
+SIM duties may be considered earlier at the request of the member.
 If physiological training currency was extended to cover pregnancy, refresher training must be accomplished prior to first flight once medically cleared following delivery (see AFMAN 11-403).